What's your WHY? Mobility for the neurotype

 Here is an example of an unassisted self-mobilization exercise for the T-spine:

-Type 3 are about precision and control.
-They are high stress, so parasympathetic strategies like soft-tissue work is great for them.
+Type 3 is about precision and control.
+They are high stress, so parasympathetic strategies like soft-tissue work are great for them.
 With a Type 3, opt for a strategy that is simple.
 Something too complex will create stress for them and/or, they will overanalyze and not get the benefit of creating space.
 For example, a neural Type 3 might really like the control and precision of CARS, just make sure they are not overly segmenting it.
 On the other hand, PNF patterns are likely not your best option, because they involve segmenting the rotation and flexion/extension component and Type 3 will likely over-think it.

 Here’s a quick reference chart by Neurotype.
 I want to reiterate that the most important thing is remembering the WHY.
 Don’t reduce this to thinking that only certain categories work for specific Neurotypes, that is not the intent of this chart, nor this article.

-At the beginning of this article I included a quote: “There is no right or wrong, there is only cause and effect”.
+At the beginning of this article, I included a quote: “There is no right or wrong, there is only cause and effect”.
 We’re too quick to categorize something as right or wrong, to dismiss something as useless and promote something else as useful.
 Foam rolling is not bad.
 Heck, even passive stretching is not all bad if it helps create space.
 What’s important is to follow-up and make a connection with that space.
 In the Movement Optimization Course, that’s the role of the Activation and Integration sequences, and the sum of Mobilization, Activation and Integration is what promotes mobility AND stability.

 So, if you’re foam rolling and lacrosse balling day in and day out with everyone, it’s not wrong, you just need to question whether it is optimal depending on who you’re working with.
 It may simply need to be paired with something else to make it more effective and contribute to a complete and individualized workout prep.
 Remember the WHY.